Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Conclusion

 \section{Conclusion}

-We have presented Adversarial Pivotal Tuning, a framework for generating highly expressive adversarial manipulations of real images.
-In a sense, we break with the common assumption that robustness benchmarks are not model specific, or in other words, allow for conducting a new type of robustness study tailored around fooling a particular classifier specifically well.
+We have presented Adversarial Pivotal Tuning, a framework for generating highly expressive adversarial manipulations.
+We break with the common assumption that robustness benchmarks are not model specific, or in other words, allow for conducting a new type of robustness study tailored around fooling a particular classifier specifically well.
 This is achieved by leveraging the full capacity of StyleGAN-XL in generating highly detailed and diverse manipulations.

-We have demonstrated that current robust classifiers, be it ResNets or Vision Transformers, are vulnerable to this new type of attack.
+We have demonstrated that current robust classifiers, are vulnerable to this new type of attack.
 As it turns out, it is possible to also boost performance by using the same framework to create training images as an additional type of augmentation.
-We have shown that APT can successfully be applied both as a way to fool classifiers and as a training framework to improve robustness.
-We envision this setup will inspire a new line of robustness research that will improve classifiers' robustness to models capable of generating photo-realistic images.
+We have shown that APT can successfully be applied both as a way to fool classifiers and as a training framework to improve robustness. { }